 - 8.6.6 WADA-accredited laboratories, and other laboratories approved by WADA, shall be presumed to have conducted Sample analysis and custodial procedures in accordance with the International Standard for Laboratories.
 The Athlete or other Person may rebut this presumption by establishing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding.
-If the Athlete or other Person rebuts the preceding presumption by showing a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then Sport Ireland (or a National Governing Body where applicable) shall have the burden of establishing that such departure did not cause the Adverse Analytical Finding. - 8.6.7 Departures from any other International Standard or other anti-doping rule or policy set forth in the Code or these Rules shall not invalidate analytical results or other evidence of an anti-doping rule violation, and shall not constitute a defence to an anti-doping rule violation; provided however that if the Athlete or other Person establishes that a departure from one of the specific International Standard provisions listed below could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding or Whereabouts Failure, then Sport Ireland (or a National Governing Body where applicable) shall have the burden of establishing that such departure did not cause the Adverse Analytical Finding or Whereabouts Failure: - 8.6.7.1 a departure from the International Standard for Testing and Investigations related to Sample collection or Sample handling which could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding, in which case Sport Ireland shall have the burden to establish that such departure did not cause the Adverse Analytical Finding; - 8.6.7.2 a departure from the International Standard for Results Management or International Standard for Testing and Investigations related to an Adverse Passport Finding which could
+If the Athlete or other Person rebuts the preceding presumption by showing a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then Sport Ireland (or a National Governing Body where applicable) shall have the burden of establishing that such departure did not cause the Adverse Analytical Finding. - 8.6.7 Departures from any other International Standard or other anti-doping rule or policy set forth in the Code or these Rules shall not invalidate analytical results or other evidence of an anti-doping rule violation, and shall not constitute a defence to an anti-doping rule violation; provided however that if the Athlete or other Person establishes that a departure from one of the specific International Standard provisions listed below could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding or Whereabouts Failure, then Sport Ireland (or a National Governing Body where applicable) shall have the burden of establishing that such departure did not cause the Adverse Analytical Finding or Whereabouts Failure: - 8.6.7.1 a departure from the International Standard for Testing and Investigations related to Sample collection or Sample handling which could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding, in which case Sport Ireland shall have the burden to establish that such departure did not cause the Adverse Analytical Finding: - 8.6.7.2 a departure from the International Standard for Results Management or International Standard for Testing and Investigations related to an Adverse Passport Finding which could reasonably have caused an anti-doping rule violation, in which case Sport Ireland shall have the burden to establish that such departure did not cause the anti-doping rule violation;

-&lt;sup>48 For certain Prohibited Substances, WADA may instruct WADA-accredited laboratories not to report Samples as an Adverse Analytical Finding if the estimated concentration of the Prohibited Substance or its Metabolites or Markers is below a Minimum Reporting Level.
-WADA's decision in determining that Minimum Reporting Level or in determining which Prohibited Substances should be subject to Minimum Reporting Levels shall not be subject to challenge.
+which Prohibited Substances should be subject to Minimum Reporting Levels shall not be subject to challenge.
 Further, the laboratory's estimated concentration of such Prohibited Substance in a Sample may only be an estimate.
 In no event shall the possibility that the exact concentration of the Prohibited Substance in the Sample may be below the Minimum Reporting Level constitute a defence to an anti-doping rule violation based on the presence of that Prohibited Substance in the Sample.